AKalaitan/Multikey-FHE-over-the-Integers/README.md

 # Multikey-FHE-over-the-Integers
-Implementation of a Protocol for Multiparty Computations on Encrypted Data via Somewhat Homomorphic Encryption Scheme over the Integers
+Implementation of the Protocol for Multiparty Computations on Encrypted Data via Somewhat Homomorphic Encryption Scheme over the Integers